How life events change buying habits and why brands must advertise during a crisis

 A strange thing happened the other day.
 I ordered from a big discount grocery store, and not just that, I found myself recommending the experience to all my friends.
 It may not be a strange occurrence to some but it signified a big buying behavior for me as I’ve always been the type of consumer who’d buy a few groceries locally on my way or grab the ingredients for dinner while my daughter is in ballet class.
 I also love shopping at local businesses in my town.
 But something new happened to me in March 2020.
 The coronavirus quarantine and social distancing became part of my life and quickly evolved into what consumer science calls a life-changing consumer event.

 Although I tried shopping locally, many of the businesses closed and the shelves in our local grocery stores remained half empty for more than a month and my kids still needed toilet paper, hand soap, and their pasta sauce.
 The online store had everything I needed and it was delivered in 3 days.
 And I will probably be shopping there again.

 How life events change buying habits

 Our life is mostly built on routines and habits.
-We drink the same coffee, shop the same places and take the same route to work.
-A habit is a pattern of behavior, something we’re doing regularly without giving it much, if at all, thought.
-In consumer context, a buying habit or habitual buying behavior refers to purchasing a the same brand again and again but not necessarily due to brand loyalty but rather the lack of dissatisfaction and the absence of problems with the product.
+We drink the same coffee, shop in the same places and take the same route to work.
+A habit is a pattern of behavior, something we’re doing regularly without giving it much if at all, though.
+In the consumer context, a buying habit or habitual buying behavior refers to purchasing the same brand again and again but not necessarily due to brand loyalty but rather the lack of dissatisfaction and the absence of problems with the product.
 As the saying goes, if it’s ain’t broke don’t fix it.

 Life events make you want to try new brands